HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 Mobile apps and devices provide their own APIs and methods for collecting device data and communicating it to EHR, PHR and research endpoints.
 Much of this data can (and has been) readily converted to FHIR resources.
 However, some limits have been encountered which demonstrate that essential data needed to generate, interpret and use the FHIR resources is sometimes missing.
 The purpose of this implementation guide is to document the functional requirements that can be used to assess mobile health devices, apps, and FHIR profiles to ensure that the essential data needed for clinical, patient and research uses is present.

 ### Target Audience
-The target audience for this document includes executive leaders, senior managers, and development staff interested in integrating mobile health devices into the health care eco-system.
+The target audience for this document includes executive leaders, senior managers, and development staff interested in integrating mobile health devices and apps into the health care eco-system.

 This includes:
-* Members of organizations developing standards or regulation supporting these capabilities
+* Members of organizations developing standards and/or regulations supporting these capabilities
   including:

     + Public Health Agencies
     + Quality Reporting Agencies
-    + Regulators and Law-makers
+    + Regulators and Lawmakers

 * Organizations developing or assessing the functionality of
     + Electronic Health Record (EHR) systems,